ericmerrill/moodle-gradeexport_ilp_push/NOTES.md

 * Don't allow logged-in-as users to submit grades
 * Use overridable class for user-banner mapping and enrollment-course mapping
 * Use the Moodle date selector
 * Check wording for default incomplete date.
+(Extension Date, Incomplete Final Grade)
 * Add support for additional certs
 * Sorting
 * ClearFinalGradeExpirationDateFlag and ClearLastAttendanceDateFlag